Innocent-R/complex-api2/README.md

-My Complex API2 project is build using html, css and javascript.
-It consists of two different urls(players url and news url) where the second one fetches information from the first url data.
-Players api shows a player's nationality and the news api displays news of the that certain country.
-The user can enter the player's names and reads his country's most recent news.
+My Complex API2 project is built using HTML, CSS, and JavaScript.
+It integrates two APIs: a Players API and a News API, where the News API fetches information based on data from the Players API.
+The Players API provides a player’s nationality, and the News API displays the latest news from that country.
+Users can enter a player’s name to view news from their country.

 How It's Made:
 Tech used: HTML, CSS, and JavaScript